-Form 1065 – Income and Expenses Section
+3. Complete Form 1065 Income and Expenses Section

-Form 1065 – Schedule B (Other Information)
+4. Fill Out Form 1065 IRS Schedule B

-This section of the form includes 22 questions that require a yes/no response.
+IRS Schedule B includes 22 questions that require a yes/no response.
 Most of the questions are primarily centered around the type of individuals or entities (i.e corporations, partnerships) that have a direct or indirect interest of 50% or more in the partnership.

-Form 1065 – Schedule B – Question 6 A thru D
+Form 1065 Schedule B Question 6A – 6D

+There are 4 parts to this question and if you can answer “Yes” to all four questions, then you are not required to complete Schedule L, Schedule M-2, or Schedule M-3 of Form 1065.
 NOTE: Question 6 does not pertain to foreign/domestic interests.
-There are 4 parts to this question and if you can answer “Yes” to all four questions, then you are not required to complete Schedule L, Schedule M-2, or Schedule M-3 of Form 1065.

-Form 1065 – Schedule K (Partners’ Distributive Share Items)
+5. Complete Form 1065 IRS Schedule K

-The information from this part of Form 1065 will be used to complete Schedule K-1.
-Schedule K-1 shows each partner’s share of the partnership income, deductions, and credits.
+The information from this part of Form 1065 will be used to complete IRS Schedule K-1.
+IRS Schedule K-1 shows each partner’s share of the partnership income, deductions, and credits.
 Each partner will receive a Schedule K-1, so that they can include any income or loss on their personal tax returns.

 The purpose of this section is to provide the IRS with the details of all assets, liabilities, and equity of the business as of the end of the tax year.
 If you use an accounting program like QuickBooks Online, this information will come directly from your Balance Sheet report.

 For example, you may record depreciation on your books using the double declining balance (DDB) method of depreciation.
 However, the DDB method is not acceptable for tax purposes, so you use the MACRS method of depreciation to calculate your depreciation tax deduction.

-The purpose of this schedule is inform the IRS of these type of differences by reconciling them here.
+The purpose of this schedule is to inform the IRS of these type of differences by reconciling them here.
 To learn more about depreciation, check out our depreciation guide.

-Similar to Schedule M-1, you do not have to complete Schedule M-2 if you answer no to all four parts of question 6 in Schedule B. The purpose of this schedule is to compute what the net retained earnings balance is for the business at the end of the tax year.
+Similar to Schedule M-1, you do not have to complete Schedule M-2 if you answer no to all four parts of question 6 in IRS Schedule B. The purpose of this schedule is to compute what the net retained earnings balance is for the business at the end of the tax year.
 This information lets you know how much money you have in the business that is available to use.

 The Bottom Line